- Business Studies

 Latest TwitterTweets by @RutlishSchool

-As a Maths & ICT Specialist School, the ICT department fulfils a significant role in the school.
-The department is located in the newest part of the school and occupies a range of 5 spacious and very well equipped, air-conditioned rooms.
-All ICT rooms are equipped with interactive white boards, scanners, printers and digital projectors.
+As a Maths and Computing Specialist School, the Computing Department fulfils a significant role in the School.
+The department is located in the newest part and occupies a range of five spacious and very well equipped, air-conditioned rooms.
+All computing rooms are equipped with interactive white boards, printers and digital projectors.
 The facilities are excellent and the environment exudes a very professional feel.
-The teaching staff are specialist ICT teachers who work very hard to improve standards and deliver an interesting and stimulating curriculum.
+The teaching staff are specialist teachers who work very hard to improve standards and deliver an interesting and stimulating curriculum.

 The KS3 Curriculum

-In year 7 students learn and apply the skills and capabilities as outlined in the New National Curriculum for ICT.
-In the autumn term students are introduced to the school’s network and Virtual Learning Environment.
-Students learn about E safety – how to stay safe when using the Internet – and create a short movie to advise younger students on this topic.
-Students continue to build their ICT skills throughout the year, by working on various projects that includes: introduction to computer hardware and software, programming using Berkley Logo and Python, they learn how to plan programs by using flowcharts.
+In Year 7 students learn and apply the skills and capabilities as outlined in the New National Curriculum for Computing.
+In the Autumn Term they are introduced to the School’s network and Virtual Learning Environment.
+Students learn about E-safety – how to stay safe when using the Internet and social media.
+They build on their computer science skills and knowledge throughout the year, by working on various projects that includes: introduction to computer hardware and software, programming using Berkley Logo and Python, they learn how to plan programs by using flowcharts.
 Students complete a unit on data representation and learn how the binary system works, they learn to convert between binary and denary numbers.
 Students learn how to design a website of 3 pages and implement a variety of interactive elements to their website.

 Key Stage 4 Options

-CiDA is a Level 2 qualification in Digital Applications, providing full A* – C equivalence.
-Students study two Units: Unit 1: Developing Web Products (25%) and Unit 2: Creative Multimedia (75%).
-Unit 1 is an externally assessed practical exam.
-Students create an E- portfolio to demonstrate their skills and knowledge in the units mentioned above.
-In this course students are equipped with the knowledge and skills to work with information effectively and productively.
-There are no formal written exams.
+iMedia is a Level 2 qualification in Interactive Media, providing full grade 9-1 equivalence.
+Students study two coursework units: web design and interactive multimedia products.
+In this course students are equipped with the knowledge and skills to work with information effectively, creatively and productively.
+There is one written exam.

 Key Stage 5